 How to Fix Undercooked Rice in an Instant Pot or Electric Pressure Cooker?

-The switch of a electric pressure cooker flips from 'cook' to 'warm' in undercooked rice.
-Don't open the lid in that position; allow an extra 10 minutes for the rice to cook completely.
+The switch of an electric pressure cooker flips from ‘cook’ to ‘warm’ in undercooked rice.
+Don’t open the lid in that position; allow an extra 10 minutes for the rice to cook completely.
 However, if your rice is still left undercooked, the lack of water is to blame.
-In that case, don't go into panic mode; just add half a cup of warm water and let it cook for a further 15 minutes.
+In that case, don’t go into panic mode; just add half a cup of warm water and let it cook for a further 15 minutes.
 If the issue with the rice persists, add more water and keep repeating the process until you get the desired consistency in your rice.

 Pro Tip: Avoid adding too much water at once, or your rice might get overcooked, and the situation might get even worse.
 Also, avoid using high heat settings on the best electric pressure cooker or instant pot of yours to avoid burned rice.